-Located in the state of Illinois, Lombard is a mid-sized city with a population of 44,025 inhabitants.
-In Lombard, there are 4,300 people per square mile, which is well above the national population density average.
+Lombard, Illinois is a medium-sized city with a population of 44,025 residents.
+With a population density of 4,300 people per square mile, Lombard is well above the nation's average density level.
 If we look at the most recent Census, Lombard is known to have a predominantly White population.
 The next two most common races are Asian and Black.
-77% of the people in Lombard (over the age of 15) are married and 61% have kids under the age of eighteen.
-Knowing that, it’s safe to say that this area could be a great place for other families to lay down roots.
+If you are looking for a family friendly city, Lombard might be a good fit as 77% of the population over 15 years old are married, and 61% have kids who are 18 years old or younger.

 |Average one way commute||27min||29min||26min|